Select another wine

 About

 ‘Where’s the Pope?’ – a pioneering thrash/hardcore band from ‘Radelaide’.
-‘Where’s the Pope?’ – a pioneering response to the queen m-f of a harvest in 2020, but the Vale was spared and produced some of the most sumptuous fruit.
-Taras and Amber didn’t have any Adelaide Hills Syrah to play with in 2020 as it was pretty much all smoke tainted or the vineyards were destroyed so they had an idea (and they were always good ones…), why not take the Syrah from the insane ‘Green Room’ site?
-Amber continued this path in 2021 and 2022.
-The schist soils form a diametric point with the carbonically macerated, early picked Syrah to find that vortex of calamity and calmness.
-A little less skin contact in 2022 leaves this wine slightly less tannic (though it wasn’t that tannic to begin with) and a little more crunchy and bright.
+Also, a pioneering response to the queen m-f of a harvest in 2020 in which Taras and Amber didn’t have any Adelaide Hills Syrah to play with, as it was pretty much all smoke tainted or the vineyards were destroyed.
+They had an idea (and they were always good ones…): why not take the Syrah from the insane ‘Green Room’ site?
+The idea took shape, and Amber has continued this trend ever since.
+The schist soils form a diametric point with the partial carbonically macerated, early picked Syrah to find that vortex of calamity and calmness.

-The fruit was hand-picked in early February and fermented entirely native whole-bunch outdoors in half-ton bins.
-The fruit was left between a 7-10 days with a bit of hang plunging in the latter days.
+The fruit was hand-picked in mid February and fermented spontaneously with 40% whole clusters in half-ton bins sitting outside the winery.
+The fruit was left for about 7-10 days with a bit of hand plunging in the latter days.
 The lots were then basket-pressed to old French barriques with the gross lees.
 The wine matured for five months then the barrels were gravity fed to tank and left to settle overnight.
-The wine was bottled without fining or filtration and just a small 50ppm sulfur addition.
+The wine was bottled with a coarse pad filtration and small sulfur addition.
+No fining.

 Stats